Let us guide you into the best Nightlife in Málaga, best bars and restaurants around the city!

 In the mid-nineties, after some years of vicious competition, Sala Factoria closed down, but it is brought back to life every year during the feria of Malaga in the second and third week of August.

 It still maintains a great bill, full of national and international bands and DJs.
 Today, Luis Rubio runs two different types of shops: Babilonia, specialised in ethnic products and handicrafts, and Superskunk, offering a wide variety of Spanish and international design objects.
-These are Luis’ favourite spots:Abisinia Calle Beatas
+Nowadays Superskunk has shops in all major airports and train stations in Spain.

 -Asako Calle Carreterias,96

-Asako’s the best value with a kind service, a charming place and really fresh and good food, only the fact that it has survived in Malaga since 3 years is so surprising when you know about closed andalucian mind that it should be enough for you to trust it !
+Asako’s the best value with a kind service, a charming place and really fresh and good food, only the fact that it has survived in Malaga serving sushi since over a decade is a good proof to check this place out in downtown Malaga.
+Owner Jesus has contributed closely to this guide in 2005.

 -La Anchoita Calle Beatas